-Sec.
-12-865-4.
+(NEW) Section 12-XXX865-4.
 Master Wagering License Requirements

-- (a) Upon completion of the requirements set forth in sections 12-852(a) and 12-853(a) of the Connecticut General Statutes, the commissioner may issue a master wagering license to each of the following persons upon receipt of a complete application in a form and manner prescribed by the commissioner: - (1) The Connecticut Lottery Corporation; - (2) The Mashantucket Pequot Tribe, or an instrumentality of or an affiliate wholly-owned by said tribe, as approved by the department; and - (3) The Mohegan Tribe of Indians of Connecticut, or an instrumentality of or an affiliate wholly-owned by said tribe, as approved by the department. - (b) The master wagering license shall list the names and contact information of all owners and key employees of the master wagering licensee. - (c) No person shall act as a master wagering licensee without a license issued by the department under the act. - (d) The master wagering licensee shall confirm, in a manner acceptable to the department, the master wagering licensee's relationship with an applicant for an online gaming operator, online gaming service provider, sports wagering retailer, or occupational or key employee license prior to the department processing such application. - (e) In the event that a master wagering licensee terminates the master wagering licensee's business relationship with an online gaming operator, online gaming service provider or sports wagering retailer, the master wagering licensee shall notify the department of such termination within twenty-four hours.
+- (a) Upon completion of the requirements set forth in Sections 3(a) and 4(a) of the actsections 12-852(a) and 12-853(a) of the Connecticut General Statutes, the commissioner may issue a master wagering license to each of the following persons upon receipt of a complete application in a form and manner prescribed by the commissioner: - (1) The Connecticut Lottery Corporation; - (2) The Mashantucket Pequot Tribe, or an instrumentality of or an affiliate wholly-owned by said tribe, as approved by the department; and - (3) The Mohegan Tribe of Indians of Connecticut, or an instrumentality of or an affiliate wholly-owned by said tribe, as approved by the department. - (b) The master wagering license shall list the names and contact information of all owners and key employees of the master wagering licensee. - (c) No person shall act as a master wagering licensee without a license issued by the department under the act. - (d) The master wagering licensee shall confirm, in a manner acceptable to the department, their the master wagering licensee's relationship with an applicant for an online gaming operator, online gaming service provider, sports wagering retailer, or occupational or key employee license prior to the department processing such application. - (e) In the event that a master wagering licensee terminates their the master wagering licensee's business relationship with an online gaming operator, online gaming service provider or sports wagering retailer, the master wagering licensee shall notify the department of such termination within 24-twenty-four hours.

-Sec.
-12-865-5.
+(NEW) Section 12-XXX865-5.
 Online Gaming Operator Requirements

-(a) No person shall be licensed as an online gaming operator without first entering into an agreement with a master wagering licensee to operate an electronic wagering platform for purposes of offering internet games or retail sports wagering.
-A master wagering licensee shall confirm, in a manner acceptable to the department, that such licensee has entered into an agreement with the online gaming operator and authorize such online gaming operator to provide gaming services on behalf of the master wagering licensee.
+- (a) No person shall be licensed as an online gaming operator without first entering into an agreement with a master wagering licensee to operate an electronic wagering platform for purposes of offering internet games or retail sports wagering.
+A master wagering licensee shall confirm, in a manner acceptable to the department, that such licensee has entered into an agreement with the online gaming operator and authorize such online gaming operator to provide gaming services on behalf of the master wagering licensee. - (b) An online gaming operator applicant shall apply on a form and in a manner prescribed by the department.
+The department shall permit applicants with comparable credentials in another state that has substantially similar license requirements to apply for reciprocal licensing based on the applicant's status as a licensee in good standing in such other state.
+If the department issues an online gaming operator license to an applicant based on reciprocity, the applicant shall provide all information required of a non-reciprocal initial applicant no later than three months prior to the renewal date when such license expires.
+An online gaming operator applicant shall be required to supply in its application information sufficient to demonstrate to the department the good character, fitness, and financial stability of the applicant, which at a minimum shall include: